James Wallace (basketball)

 James Wallace is an American basketball coach who is currently the head coach of LeTourneau YellowJackets of which was under the bracket NCAA Division III.

 College career

 Wallace played for two different college or university in his tertiary level education.
-The first one, he played for Western Nebraska Community College wherein he played until his sophomore season when he transferred to Southwest Minnesota State University in his junior season before an injury derailed his eventual playing career.
+The first one, he played for Iowa Western Community College wherein he played until his sophomore season when he transferred to Southwest Minnesota State University in his junior season before an injury derailed his eventual playing career.

 Coaching career

 As an assistant coach for LeTourneau YellowJackets, he won the 2019–20 ASC championship.

 On April 27, 2021, he was promoted and subsequently accepted the head coaching job for the YellowJackets.